-Traditionally papaya salad is made by using a mortar and pestle but you could also make it without one by mixing all of the dressing into a bowl then adding it into the rest of the ingredients.
+Traditionally papaya salad is made by using a mortar and pestle to release more of the flavor from the aromatics.
+You could also make it without one by mixing all of the dressing into a bowl then adding it into the rest of the ingredients.
 The papaya is first peeled, then the flesh is hacked into with a knife making numerous vertical incisions.
 Followed by shaving off the layers into thin slivers the other direction that will give you julienne pieces.
 Repeat the process until you get the amount you desire.
 You could also use a grater, julienne peeler, or mandolin slicer since this method can be dangerous and more time-consuming but the uneven pieces makes it even more enjoyable to eat.

 Papaya salad is enjoyed throughout Southeast Asia.
 Each region has their own variation; which are all delicious.
 You can make it with crabs, cucumbers, long green beans, mangoes, Thai eggplants, and vermicelli noodles.
 The combinations are endless.
 Each individual has their own preference.
 Some enjoy it extremely spicy while others prefer is more mild.
 Since my stomach has become more intolerable to spice, I have limit the amount of chilies I’ve used in the past.
 Also don’t forget to serve it with a wedge of cabbage to soak up all the deliciousness.
 This salad is low in calories and so simple to make but packs a punch of flavor that will make you come back for more.